A Lesson to Learn: Edwards Lifesciences Corporation (EW)

 Analysts’ Opinion of EW

-Mizuho, on the other hand, stated in their research note that they expect to see EW reach a price target of $100.
-The rating they have provided for EW stocks is “Buy” according to the report published on October 26th, 2022.
+Many brokerage firms have already submitted their reports for EW stocks, with Stifel repeating the rating for EW by listing it as a “Hold.”
+The predicted price for EW in the upcoming period, according to Stifel is $75 based on the research report published on December 06th of the current year 2022.

-Barclays gave a rating of “Overweight” to EW, setting the target price at $96 in the report published on October 18th of the current year.
+Mizuho gave a rating of “Buy” to EW, setting the target price at $100 in the report published on October 26th of the current year.

 Insider Trading